billtong/emptyv-server/README.md

 ```bash
 docker-compose up -d
 ```
-3. start all three micro-services manully (will be included in docker-compose later)
+3. start all micro-services manully (will be included in docker-compose later)
 [empty-video-comment-service](empty-video-comment-service)
 [empty-video-user-service](empty-video-user-service)
 [empty-video-notification-service](empty-video-notification-service)